sapph42/ChromiumBookmarkManager/README.md

 The other Chromium JSON Version 1 bookmark file that will be merged with this object.

+`Result` BookmarkFile

+When this method returns, contains the merged bookmark data.

 ##### Returns

-BookmarkFile?
+bool

-A new BookmarkFile object with the merged data from the original object and parameter object.
-Will be null under the following conditions
+Indicates if the merge succeeded.
+Will be false under the following conditions

 1. BookmarkFilePath property on either object is not set.
 2. Filesystem object referenced by BookmarkFilePath property on either object does not exist.